Omega Triple Date Moonphase Model Ref.2473 14ct 1951

 Usually, we restore the dials of the watches we sell, however, we decided in this case, due to its unique condition, to retain its originality and charm for the many collectors who prefer this.
-This watch has a clean original dial with a very even patina, except for a mark at 5 o’clock, which can be seen in the photographs.
+This watch has a clean original dial with a very even patina.
 It also helps to contrast with almost all of the other watch dials you see on our website, which have been restored.

 Please note, studio lights, professional-grade digital cameras, and macro lenses can be very unkind to an unrestored vintage watch dial.
 Also the dial here measures less than 1.25 inches across, so the image you see here may be between 5 – 25 times larger than the watch itself.
 Therefore please keep in mind you are seeing many tiny flaws which cannot be seen, or will be very hard to see with the naked eye, even under close examination.
 Suffice to say, on the wrist, in natural light, this dial looks much better and carries a great deal more charm than the photographs portray.

 The watch contains its original Omega 17 Jewel, Calibre 381 hand-wound, Triple Date Moonphase movement.
 This movement superseded the earlier Omega Calibre 321 Triple Date, on which this movement is based.
 This movement has in fact, four ‘complications’, in that it indicates the day, the date, the month and the phase of the moon.
 This was quite an amazing feat when this watch was first produced, yet this movement was completely designed and produced in-house by Omega.
 Even more remarkably, these watches are accurate and reliable, provided they are regularly serviced and are not abused.
 Also, because this movement was produced by Omega, servicing and replacement parts are not a problem.